johnj/llds/README.markdown

 Status
 ======
 llds is experimental.
 Though it's been tested in various environments (including integration into a search engine) it is not known to be in use on any production system, yet.
-With additional resources (eyes) looking at llds, the hope is that llds will be stable by Q4 '12 (ala Wall, Perl6, and Christmas).
+With additional eyes (preferably kernel hackers) looking at llds, the hope is that llds will be stable by Q4 '12 (ala Wall, Perl6, and Christmas).

 Known Limitations/Issues
 ========================
-libforrest has a limit on the value which comes back from kernel space, the default is 4096 bytes, it can be adjusted through the FORREST_MAX_VAL_LEN directive at compile time.
+- libforrest has a limit on the value which comes back from kernel space, the default is 4096 bytes, it can be adjusted through the FORREST_MAX_VAL_LEN directive at compile time.
+- Only 64-bit architecture support

 Future Work
 ===========
 - Support for additional data structures (hashes are questionable)
 - Add atomic operations (increment, decrement, CAS, etc.) in libforrest and llds
-- Research paper about the virtual memory overhead & implementation in the kernel with mitigation techniques
+- Research about the virtual memory overhead & implementation in the kernel with mitigation techniques